RawEnchilada/Route41/README.md

  - Readded Hunger, Thirst (they deplete slowly since there aren't any renewable sources)
  - Allowed bed respawns
  - Removed lift

-## More to come:
+ - Added bots
- - Removed most blocks from builds to enforce creative building with the available parts
+ - Removed most blocks from starting builds to enforce creative building with the available parts
  - A couple more points of interest
  - Added a dressing bot and cloth boxes

- - Added bots
+## More to come:
  - End goal